Marquezliu-lq/China-s-fugitive-energy-methane/Readme.txt

 Source data and codes of the forthcoming article by Qiang Liu and Fei Teng, "Dynamic Facility-level Inventory Reveals Peak and Decline of China's Energy Methane Emissions":

-Gridded Emission Data (in .tif format): coal2011-coal2020.tif: Fugitive methane emissions from coal, from 2011 to 2020, at a 25km x 25km resolution.
+Gridded Emission Data (in .nc format): coal2011-coal2020.tif: Fugitive methane emissions from coal, from 2011 to 2020, at a 25km x 25km resolution.
 ONG2011-ONG2020.tif: Fugitive methane emissions from oil and natural gas systems, from 2011 to 2020, at the same resolution.